weaverdgb/weaver-sdk-js/Changelist.md

 # Changelist

 ## 6.4.3
+- Do not throw an error on unmet minimal cardinality on model relations
 - Allow to have model class nodes instances be a member some other class, so they a have normal id without colon